 How to Clean and Care for Platinum Jewelry

 Daily doses of soap and water, hand creams and just being out in the elements leave their mark on your jewelry over time, especially if you wear your platinum every day.
-Luckily, there are plenty of products and techniques designed to make your jewelry gleam without damaging the precious gemstones and platinum setting.
-Adopting these simple cleaning habits will make your jewelry sparkle and leave you secure in knowing your cherished platinum is in tip-top shape.
+Luckily, there are plenty of products and techniques designed to protect platinum and make your jewelry gleam without damaging the precious gemstones and setting.
+Adopting these simple habits will make your jewelry sparkle and leave you secure in knowing your cherished platinum is in tip-top shape.

 It’s best to clean your jewelry regularly, so pick one day out of the week to do this simple but-oh-so important task.
 Take the time to visit your jeweler once a year (scheduling a date close to your birthday makes it easy to remember) to bring back that “just purchased” glow.
 Your jeweler can polish your platinum back to a high shine if you like (platinum’s natural patina, a soft, lustrous finish that develops over time, is preferred by many).
 Your jeweler should also check your setting, to make sure everything is safe and secure.

 Below is a list of the most common jewelry cleaning methods for home use.
 Make sure to follow the manufacturers’ instructions.
 Most of these items are available for purchase online or at specialty stores: